eyal0/Chicken-story/README.md

 ![image](https://user-images.githubusercontent.com/109809/110180447-06253e00-7dc7-11eb-9409-fa908cf967ec.png)

+(I'll skip the shrink step because it's pretty boring and obvious.)

 ## Discrete-cosine transform

-I'll skip the shrink step because it's pretty boring.

 The [discrete-cosine transform](https://en.wikipedia.org/wiki/Discrete_cosine_transform) is kind of like the Fourier transform in that you can convert your series of numbers from one form to another and also invert it.  `inverse_dct(dct(image)) == image`